Focus43/Concrete5-Pagoda/README.md

-# Concrete5 CMS, v5.6.1.2 (Pagodabox Quickstart) #
+# Concrete5 CMS Pagodabox Quickstart #

-Release of Concrete5 (latest) for Pagodabox, with a couple extra free add-ons.
+Release of Concrete5 (latest stable: 5.6.1.2) for Pagodabox, with a couple extra free add-ons.

 ## Overview ##

 This is a release of the Concrete5 CMS, with slight modifications to run on the PagodaBox infrastructure.
 This repository will remain updated as new stable releases roll out.

+This quickstart will automatically provision the a 200mb web server, a 10mb MySQL server, and a 10mb Redis cache server.
+Every resource can be scaled independently using the Pagodabox dashboard.

 Check out the Boxfile to see the basic install settings.
 Features:

 1. APC cache installed as opcode cache
-3. Redis is used as the session cache, and as the Full Page Caching library
+2. Redis ~~is~~ can be used as the session cache, and as the Full Page Caching library
+3. Server file upload size set to 20mb

 ## Usage ##